Manage Table Cells in Presentations with Python

 cell.cell_format.border_right.fill_format.fill_type = slides.FillType.NO_FILL

-#Writes the PPTX file to Disk
+# Save the PPTX file to disk.

-pres.save("table_out.pptx", slides.export.SaveFormat.PPTX)
+presentation.save("table.pptx", slides.export.SaveFormat.PPTX)

 Numbering in Merged Cells

-If we merge 2 pairs of cells (1, 1) x (2, 1) and (1, 2) x (2, 2), the resulting table will be numbered.
-This Python code demonstrates the process:
+If you merge two pairs of cells—for example, (1, 1) x (2, 1) and (1, 2) x (2, 2)—the resulting table will keep the same cell numbering as the table without merging.
+The following Python code demonstrates this behavior:

 import aspose.slides as slides